tborowy/egghead-exercises/README.md

 ##Summary
 Application displays song details with two modes o **sing** and **fake**.
 After clicking **sing** you should see `But you did not have to cut me off...
-But you treat me like a stranger ...` message.
+But you treat me like a stranger ...` fragment.
 In the second case, you should see `Buuuuuuuuuuuuuut you niah niah blah bla ...`

 ##Goals
 Your task is to remove `Song` attribute from `SongCtrl` and use injector so that the application behaves in the same way.